Sabrina S. Sutherland

 Sabrina S. Sutherland is an American film producer, best known for her work with David Lynch.

 Career

 Sutherland is known for being the long-time producing partner of David Lynch and for her work on Twin Peaks (1990), Inland Empire (2006), and Twin Peaks: The Return (2017).
+She also worked with him on a planned Netflix show with the working titles Wisteria and Unrecorded Night; the project remained unproduced following Lynch's death.

-She is also working with him on an upcoming Netflix show.
-As an actress, she also had a small role in Twin Peaks: The Return.
+As an actress, Sutherland had a small role in Twin Peaks: The Return.

 In 2020 and 2021, Sutherland has managed and produced the David Lynch Theater channel on YouTube.